tel: +48 888 99 98 98

 • Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-• Potential hazard to health from tiny fragments of magnets can be dangerous, in case of ingestion, which is crucial in the context of children's health.
-Additionally, small elements of these devices are able to complicate diagnosis when they are in the body.
+• Possible danger arising from small pieces of magnets can be dangerous, when accidentally ingested, which is crucial in the context of children's health.
+It's also worth noting that tiny parts of these magnets can complicate diagnosis in case of swallowing.

 Neodymium magnets should not be near people with pacemakers.